DrakirL/DrakirL.github.io/p10/attributes.md

 #### <br>

 ## Handling
-Keep creatures and vehicles under control?
+Direct creatures towards specific paths and steer vehicles through precarious stunts.
 + A <br>
 + A <br>
 + A <br>
 #### <br>

 ## Intuition
-Gain deepened insight into your immidiate situation.
+Gain deepened insight into your situation and know undiscovered truths.
-+ A <br>
++ A rogue suspects that the street musician isn't being entirely honest and want to confirm his suspicion.
+He makes a Difficulty 15?
+Intuition Check.
+On a fail, he gains no additional insight.
+On a success, the DM declares out loud: "Of course he isn't.
+He doesn't trust adventurers, there are reasons some could be after him". <br>
 + A <br>
 + A <br>
 #### <br>